home-assistant/home-assistant.io/source/_integrations/unifi.markdown

 ### Conflicts with MQTT

-The UniFi controller can either be a dedicated hardware device (UniFi's cloud key), or as software on any Linux system.
-If you run the UniFi controller on the same operating system as Home Assistant there may be conflicts in ports if you have the MQTT integration as well.
+The UniFi Network application can either be a UniFi OS console device (like the Cloud Key), or as software on any Linux system.
+If you run the UniFi Network application on the same operating system as Home Assistant there may be conflicts in ports if you have the MQTT integration as well.

-It is recommended that you run the UniFi controller in a dedicated virtual machine to avoid that situation.
+It is recommended that you run the UniFi Network application in a dedicated virtual machine to avoid that situation.

 ## Presence detection